Lesson Overview

 Question: "What emotions do you expect to feel when you get your first job offer?
 Your first rejection?"

-• Offer emotions: Excitement, relief, anxiety, imposter syndrome
+• Offer emotions: Excitement, relief, anxiety, imposter syndrome ("Do I really deserve this?")

-• Rejection emotions: Disappointment, self-doubt, frustration, motivation
+• Rejection emotions: Disappointment, self-doubt, frustration, sometimes motivation to try harder

 The Psychology of Job Search Outcomes: